backupbrew/switchbrew/NV services.md

 Takes an input u64.
 No output.

+This sets a boolean value based on the input u64 and the value of the "nv\!nv\_graphics\_firmware\_memory\_margin" system configuration, but only for "nvdrv" (the other services default to false).

 Official user-processes starting with 3.0.0 now use this at the end of nvdrv service init with value 0x1.